mna/0value/posts/my Go centric Vim setup.md

 4. **gofmt on save** : if you write Go code, you absolutely should use `gofmt` to format your code to the canonical style.
 Using [a simple configuration][fmt] in my `.vimrc` file, my files get formatted automatically on save: `au FileType go au BufWritePre <buffer> Fmt`.
 Alternatively, [Brad Fitzpatrick's `goimports` tool][goimp] may be used instead.
 It takes care of unused/missing import statements as well as formatting.

-5. **ctags to jump to declaration** : using `<ctrl>+<shift>+]` makes it possible to jump to the declaration of the token under the cursor.
-This can be pretty useful, and requires the [installation of `ctags`][andrew] in order to work property.
+5. **ctags to jump to declaration** : using `<ctrl>+]` makes it possible to jump to the declaration of the token under the cursor.
+This can be pretty useful, and requires the [installation of `ctags`][andrew] in order to work properly.
 This creates a `tags` file with information for Vim on where tokens are declared.
 Using this configuration line in `.vimrc`, [I can regenerate the `tags` file automatically when saving Go source files][savectags], so that it is always up to date: `au BufWritePost *.go silent! !ctags -R &`.

     There's a [special package `gotags`][gotags] that provides Go language support to ctags.
 See its readme on GitHub for instructions on how to set it up with tagbar, which is the next bullet...